© Getty Images

 King’s move

-- D. Pedro’s father, the King of Portugal D. Afonso IV, fearing this relationship, exiled Inês de Castro to the Spanish border in 1344.
+- Dom Pedro’s father, the King of Portugal Dom Afonso IV, was concerned about Inês de Castro's love affair with his son.
+In 1344, he exiled her to the Spanish border.

 © Public Domain